 A prospective student may apply at any time and should follow the general graduate application procedure for degree-seeking students (see Graduate Admission Regulations).
 Admission to the program is based on:

 - A essay describing educational and professional background, career goals, and how the coursework will help you to attain them.
 Also, tell us why you are choosing our program and why you will be a successful graduate student.

 - Completion of the Program Development Form.

-Note: M.E.T. students can also earn a graduate certificate in one of the four specializations: ONLINE TEACHING, SCHOOL TECHNOLOGY COORDINATION, TECHNOLOGY INTEGRATION, or GAMES AND SIMULATIONS.
+Note: M.E.T. students can also earn a graduate certificate in one of the specializations: GAMES AND SIMULATIONS, ONLINE TEACHING, INSTRUCTIONAL TECHNOLOGY COACHING, TECHNOLOGY INTEGRATION, COMPUTER ASSISTIVE LANGUAGE LEARNING, ASSISTIVE TECHNOLOGY (STARTING FALL 2021), DIGITAL LITERACIES INSTRUCTION (STARTING FALL 2021), or DESIGNING ACCESSIBLE ONLINE EDUCATION (STARTING FALL 2021).
 In order to do so, please indicate the appropriate certificate on the Graduate Admissions application form.
 It is important for students to apply for a certificate before starting the course work.

 Note: For specific directions about the essay and program development form, please review the admissions information.